google/brotli/python/README.md

 ### Development

-For development, reinstalling the module with every change is time consuming.
-Instead, we recommend using the `setuptools` "[development mode][]" to make the module available while still being able to edit the source files.

-For convenience, you may run the following commands from this directory:
+You may run the following commands from this directory:

-    $ make          # Deploy the module in "development mode"
+    $ make          # Build the module in-place

-    $ make tests    # Test the module
+    $ make test     # Test the module

     $ make clean    # Remove all temporary files and build output

+If you wish to make the module available while still being able to edit the source files, you can use the `setuptools` "[development mode][]":

+    $ make develop  # Install the module in "development mode"

 ### Code Style